-Results from Figure 2 and those from Table 2 give evidence that the KNN approach is an accurate method for image annotation, besides the simplicity of the method.
-However, we have to say that while the KNN method needs of a training data set composed of pairs of feature regions and label, the semi-supervised methods start from a data set of weakly annotated image.
-It is surprising that, to best of our knowledge, KNN has not been widely used as a method for image annotation given its simplicity and accuracy.
+Fig. 2.
+Comparison of knn against semi-supervised methods proposed on [4, 5, 3, 11], using a Box-and-Whisker plot.
+The central box represents the values from the 25 to 75 percentile, outliers are shown as separate points.
+Left: accuracy at the first label.
+Right: accuracy considering the top-5 labels as candidate ones.
+Suffixes d and r stand for the way we ranked labels for knn.
+The upper dotted line represents a random bound, while the bottom dotted line represents a naïve method that always assigns the same label to all regions method.
+However, we have to say that while the knn method needs of a training data set composed of pairs of feature regions and label, the semi-supervised methods start from a data set of weakly annotated image.
+It is surprising that, to best of our knowledge, knn has not been widely used as a method for image annotation given its simplicity and accuracy.
 Probably, the main reason is the need of a representative training data set.
-However, it can be possible to take advantage of semi-supervised learning algorithms and unlabeled data for obtaining good training data sets, as in [22].
+However, it can be possible to take advantage of semi-supervised learning algorithms and unlabeled data for obtaining good training data sets, as in [21].

-$6.2 \quad KNN + \text{NBIC: Improving annotation accuracy}$
+6.2 knn + NBI: Improving annotation accuracy

-We conducted several experiments with KNN followed by NBIC in order to measure the annotation improvement based on word co-occurrence.
-We have several parameters to consider when running KNN + NBIC: 1) we varied the way we calculated the priors for NBIC from KNN, using the distance approach (Equation (1)) or using the repetition of labels (Equation (2)); 2) the number of neighbors to consider for each region $k \in [3, ..., 7]$ in KNN, 3) the number of top candidate labels for surrounding images that we considered, $k{img} \in [1, ..., 5]$; 4) a binary valued variable, indicating if we should take the intersection of labels occurring on the surrounding regions, or if we should count for each label7.
-Due to the efficiency of KNN and NBIC for the data sets we considered, we could ran experiments with all of the data subsets, though results in global accuracy are shown for the A-NCUTS only; since all of the words in this data set are present in our co-occurrence matrix P_M ; while for the B-NCUTS and C-NCUTS, only a portion of the labels are present in P_M , therefore, accuracy improvement in these data sets should be measured differently, as we did in Figure 4.
+We conducted several experiments with knn followed by NBI in order to measure the annotation improvement based on word co-occurrence.
+We have several parameters to consider when running knn + NBI: 1) we varied the way we calculated the priors for NBI from knn, using the distance approach (Equation (1)) or using the repetition of labels (Equation (2)); 2) the number of neighbors to consider for each region $k \in [3, ..., 7]$ in knn, 3) the number of top candidate labels for surrounding images that we considered, $k{img} \in [1, ..., 5]$ ; 4) a binary valued variable, indicating if we should take the intersection of labels occurring on the surrounding regions, or if we should count for each label.
+Due to the efficiency of knn and NBI for the data sets we considered, we could ran experiments with all of the data subsets, though results in global accuracy are shown for the A-NCUTS only; since all of the words in this data set are present in our co-occurrence matrix $P_M$ ; while for the B-NCUTS and C-NCUTS, only a portion of the labels are present in $P_M$ , therefore, accuracy improvement in these data sets should be measured differently, as we did in Figure 4.